01 of 40

 02 of 40

-Patches is a part Manx, Tortoiseshell kitten with a lot of personality.
-Her owners adopted her from a no-kill animal shelter, where she had been previously rescued from a regular shelter a day away from being euthanized.
-She is a real go-go kitty and her favorite game is playing fetch with a small ball.
-She carries the ball around in her mouth when she's not chasing it.Continue to 3 of 40 below.
+Patches is a tortoiseshell kitty with a lot of personality.
+She's also part Manx.
+Her owners adopted her from a no-kill animal shelter.
+Patches is lucky because before she landed in the no-kill shelter, she was living in a regular shelter where she was a day away from being euthanized.
+She's always on the go, especially when it comes to playing her favorite game of fetch.
+Patches chases after her favorite little ball then carry it around in her mouth for safekeeping.Continue to 3 of 40 below.

 03 of 40